Skip to content

 • Auto-reconnect — if an MCP server connection drops, Airlock retries in the background.
 The rest of the gateway keeps running.

-• Health checks — periodic health checks detect degraded or down MCP servers.
+• Health checks — periodic health checks detect MCP servers that are up, connecting, down, or auth_required.

 • Lazy connection — in stdio mode (--agent), Airlock only connects to MCP servers the agent actually references in its allow or ask lists.
 Unused providers stay disconnected.